Cyber Resilience Alignment Statement

 Documentation

-All processes and evidence are maintained for PCI-DSS audits and can serve as CRA technical documentation under Annex IV.
+All processes and evidence are maintained for PCI DSS audits and can serve as CRA technical documentation under Annex IV.

 External Authority Notification Workflow